mackthehobbit/Console/README.md

 - Execute/evaluate JavaScript statements in the context of any mod.
 For example, to check the values of global variables in your own script.
 - Live-reload scripts while the game is running.
 This can be performed while in a world, and a hook is supported to notify scripts when they have been reloaded.
 Variables may be preserved across a reload.

+You can download the latest version of the mod [here](http://adf.ly/1gvvKQ).

 ## In-Game usage
 Chat commands are as follows: